蹤獲扦

 Advances in artificial intelligence are reshaping human cognition, learning processes, attention, emotional regulation, and decision-making - this talk explores how neuroplasticity enables individuals to adapt to increasingly digital and AI-mediated environments.

 Dr. Rodr穩guez brings extensive expertise in cognitive psychology, neuroplasticity, and humanAI interaction.
-This session would be highly relevant to psychology students and staff, and to those across 蹤獲扦 and beyond who have interests around the areas of cognitive science, behavioral adaptation, mental health in digital contexts, and the evolving relationship between technology and the human mind.
+This session would be highly relevant to psychology students and staff, and to those across 蹤獲扦 and beyond who have interests around the areas of cognitive science, behavioural adaptation, mental health in digital contexts, and the evolving relationship between technology and the human mind.

 Dr. Rodr穩guez currently serves as Vice President at Woxsen University and holds the Sir Cary Cooper Professorship in Organizational Behaviour.
 He is a Cognitive Technologist with extensive expertise in Artificial Intelligence, Cognitive Psychology, and Machine Learning.
 He holds multiple academic and advisory roles globally, has authored over 20 books, and has delivered numerous keynote sessions at prestigious conferences worldwide.
 You may find more about his profile here: